 Dig a trench around the edge of the pond for the overhanging pond liner to drop into.
 Place the liner carefully in the hole and tuck the edge into the trench; weigh it down with large rocks.
 Any extra excess liner can be snipped off with scissors.

 Fill the pond up, this may take longer than you think.
-If possible, use collected rainwater to fill your pond; for most people however, filling from the tap with a hose is usually the most practical method.
-To stop the sand substrate dispersing, rest the nozzle on a plastic bag to absorb some of the energy.
-If you fill it from a tap or a hose your water might turn green - don't worry, this is just the minerals.
+If possible, use collected rainwater to fill your pond, or fill from the tap with a hose.
+To stop the sand substrate dispersing, rest the nozzle of the hose on a plastic bag to absorb some of the energy.
+If you do fill your pond with tap water then leave it so stand for a few days before adding it in.

 As the pond fills up, the liner will stretch.
 Back fill the trench around the edge of the pond with soil.
 As the pond is filling, place turf, soil or flagstones over the exposed liner at the pond edges.
-Butyl liner degrades in sunlight so try not to leave areas of uncovered liner exposed for too long.
+Butyl liner degrades in sunlight, so try not to leave areas of uncovered liner exposed for too long.

-Plants can be introduced to your pond approximately 1-2 weeks after the initial filling with water, when tap water nutrients such as chlorine and fluoride have evaporated.
+Plants can be introduced to your pond approximately 1-2 weeks after the initial filling with water.
 Carefully selected native species (see below) will support your local wildlife.

 Watch and see what wildlife visits.
-Place stones, logs and plants around the edges to create some habitats for all those future pond visiting creatures.
-Consider adding a plank of wood to help any wildlife that might fall in.
+Place stones, logs and plants around the edges to create habitats for pond-visiting creatures.
+Consider adding a plank of wood or a similar ramp to help any wildlife that might fall in.
 By including a gently sloping beach area when digging your pond, you can ensure wildlife have an easy way out.

-If plants are well chosen and the pond is kept in a relatively balanced ecological state, it shouldn’t need very much maintenance at all.
-However, do keep an eye out for a build up of dead organic matter and encroaching vegetation.
+If plants are well chosen, and the pond is kept in a relatively balanced ecological state, it shouldn’t need much maintenance at all.
+However, do keep an eye out for a build-up of dead organic matter and encroaching vegetation.

 There are four 'zones' in which pond plants may be grown; try to have plants in each zone.